venikx/amazentis-design-system-button/README.md

 ## Available Scripts

-In the project directory, you can run:
+### `yarn`

+Runs yarn to install the project dependencies

 ### `yarn start`

-Runs storybook in the development mode.
+Runs storybook in development mode

 Open [http://localhost:6006](http://localhost:6006) to view it in the browser.